-A flavour of the Belgian firm at the heart of the simulation — its origin, its products, its people and the strange governance that makes it interesting to run.
+A flavour of the Belgian firm at the heart of the simulation — its origin, its products, its people and the governance model that makes it interesting to run.

 "Precision in motion."